 Moreton Bay Regional Council is committed to providing cost-effective services and facilities to enhance residents' quality of life.

-Twelve divisional councillors and a popularly elected mayor serve the region.
-Each councillor's division has an average of 20,386 voters, see council divisions map.
+Twelve divisional Councillors and a popularly elected Mayor serve the region.
+See Council divisions map.

 To find out more about Council activities and decisions, the public is invited to attend Council meetings.